linode/apl-docs/docs/for-devs/get-started/lab-26.md

 sidebar_label: Trigger builds
 ---

 In the previous lab we created a build in Otomi using the `blue` repo in Gitea.
-In this lab we'll create a build for the `green` repo and trigger the build based on a webhook
+In this lab we'll create a build for the `green` repo and trigger the build based on a webhook.

 ## Create a build in Otomi with Trigger enabled